maxieds/ChameleonCryptoModFirmware/README.md

 * **./Firmware/Chameleon-Mini/ChameleonCrypto.cpp/h** : The bulk of our new routine support stems from the functions defined and implemented here;
+* **./Firmware/Chameleon-Mini/Configuration.h** : Added the built-in *KeyData* field in the *ConfigurationType* struct (i.e., in the usual *ActiveConfiguration* variable referenced in many places throughout the firmware code);
+* **./Firmware/Chameleon-Mini/Terminal/XModem.cpp/h** : Needed to modify the XModem upload process to handle custom processing of encrypted dumps loaded via the new **UPLOAD_ENCRYPTED** command documented below;
+* **./Firmware/Chameleon-Mini/Terminal/Commands.cpp/h** : Implementation of the new commands.
 * **./Firmware/Chameleon-Mini/ChameleonCryptoUtils/&ast;** : Utilities mostly for development and
 testing purposes.
 Also includes a small supply of unencrypted default dump images which we can test the loading routines for in **MF1KDumpSamples**;